A guide to what you can expect to get from the $1.9 trillion Senate stimulus - KRDO

 The $1.9 trillion coronavirus package being considered by the Senate contains a wide range of proposals to help Americans still struggling with the economic fallout of the pandemic.

-The legislation, released Thursday, differs in at least two major ways from the bill that passed the House of Representatives last week.
+The legislation differs in at least three major ways from the bill that passed the House of Representatives last week.
 The final Senate package will have to be approved again by the House before it can be sent to President Joe Biden for his signature.

-Senators narrowed the eligibility for stimulus checks and removed a provision to increase the federal minimum wage to $15 an hour.
+Senators narrowed the eligibility for stimulus checks, trimmed the federal boost to unemployment benefits and removed a provision to increase the federal minimum wage to $15 an hour.
 The Senate parliamentarian ruled that the wage hike violated the strict rules of reconciliation, which is the procedure Democratic leaders are using to approve the bill in the chamber without any Republican support.

 The Senate bill contains many of the same measures aimed at assisting Americans in need that were in the legislation approved by the House and the package that Biden unveiled in January.
 In addition to another round of direct payments, it would provide more assistance for people who are unemployed, hungry or uninsured as well as for those at risk of losing their homes.
 It also would provide a bigger tax break for parents.

-Note: This story has been updated to reflect changes in the Senate legislation.